return/branca/README.md

 }
 ```

-Branca uses the [Ring crate](https://github.com/briansmith/ring) as to generate secure random nonces.
-You can still use Ring's SecureRandom or sodiumoxide's aead gen_nonce() or gen_key() for generating secure nonces and keys for example.
+Branca uses [Orion](https://github.com/brycx/orion) to generate secure random nonces when using the encode() and builder methods.
+By default, Branca does not allow setting the nonce directly since that there is a risk that it can be reused by the user which is a foot-gun.

-But do note that the nonce **must be 24 bytes in length.** Keys **must be 32 bytes in length.**
+The nonce generated **must be 24 bytes in length.** Keys **must be 32 bytes in length.**

 # Building
 `cargo build`